One Year MA in Acting

 • Your name

-• Which pieces you will be performing
+• Which pieces you will you be performing

 Change position by moving back from camera to a waist up shot and deliver the two pieces.
 Your eyeline should be to the side of the camera, not looking directly into the camera.